 Who has the most gold in the world?

-If we disregard the production and consumption data and look closely at the gold reserves of the nations worldwide, it becomes clear that the United States has the most gold in the world.
-They currently own staggering 8,133.5 tons, with 79% of foreign reserves.
+The United States has the most gold in the world if we disregard the production and consumption data and look closely at the gold reserves of the nations worldwide.
+As of August 2020, the US owns a staggering 8,133.5 tons, with 79% of foreign reserves.

 Germany and Italy take the next two places on the list with 3,363.6 and 2,451.8 tons, respectively.
 Next in line is France (2,436.0), then Russia (2,299.9), China (1,948.3), and Switzerland (1,040.0).

 The global jewelry industry market is expected to be valued at $292 billion by 2025.
 Its worth at the moment is $229.3 billion.
 As for the luxury jewelry market worldwide, its value is estimated at about $25.4 billion.

 The online jewelry market in the US was worth $7.5 billion in 2020.
 Based on the estimations, it should be worth $7.6 billion in 2021.

 We hope that these jewelry industry statistics provided you with enough information to help you make a purchasing decision or, at least, to satiate your thirst for some trivia.